 A question was asked for the comparisons among various ranging methods for security/privacy on slide 5, some methods are marked with “-”, while Passive TB is marked as “No”, what is difference between “No” and “-“ values.
 The presenter answered that “-” also means “No”.

-A comment was made regarding FTM EDCA vs NTB, NTB ranging has much lower medium overhead in NGV band with unicast transmission, and it requires at most two frames.
-NTB ranging can transmit more measurements, and is more efficient,
+A comment was made regarding FTM EDCA vs NTB, NTB ranging has much lower medium overhead in NGV band with unicast transmission, and it requires at most two frames in the initiating phase.
+Afterwards four to five frames would be transmitted in one TXOP.
+NTB ranging can transmit more measurements and is more efficient.

-A comment was made regarding Passive Ranging, TF passive TB ranging Sounding vs NDPA, and Passive ranging has twice of the errors compared to passive TB ranging, whose timing is more dynamic.
-If PSTA misses one message exchange, it will not know when the next message exchange will come.
+A comment was made regarding Passive Ranging, TF passive TB ranging Sounding vs NDPA; passive ranging has twice the error variance compared to active ranging.
+Passive TB ranging allows the PSTAs to detect the ranging window.
+In contrast for passive NTB without similar mechanism a PSTA might miss the NTB message exchange, it will not know when the next message exchange will come.
 Passive TB ranging is unique, it may worth looking into.
 NDPA can be replaced by trigger NDP, which is also a control frame.
 A further comment was made that passive TB ranging is more suitable for ranging within infrastructures such as parking lots, which can get two measurements within very tight timing.
 PSTAs can overhear TF NDPA.
 Passive ranging is more suitable for ranging among random, pair-wised devices, which only cares for linear distances.
-An additional comment was made that 11az uses full band, not OFDMA to send messages, specifically 11az uses sequential communication to each individual user, that’s why trigger based ranging is preferred.
+An additional comment was made that 11az passive TB ranging uses full band, not OFDMA to send messages, specifically 11az passive TB ranging uses sequential communication to each individual user, that is why passive TB ranging is preferred.
 It is different than HE OFDMA communications.
-The presenter answered that 11bd has channel bandwidth limitation (10/20 MHz channel), and many car require services at the same time, scalability is required to employ 11az ranging method.
+The presenter answered that 11bd has channel bandwidth limitation (10/20 MHz channel), and many cars require services at the same time, scalability is required to employ 11az ranging method in the 5.9 GHz band.

-A comment was made that LTF repetitions can be (extend range, security) applied in NDP, which provides much better efficiency, better channel coherence time, hence much better measurements.
+A comment was made that LTF repetitions can be (extend range, security) applied in NDP, which provides better SNR as long as the channel coherence time is larger than the duration of the LTF repetitions, hence much better measurements.
 The presenter answered that currently 11bd has only up to 2 spatial streams, and only up to 2 LTF symbols, hence the advantage from LTF repetition is only up to 3dB.
-A further comment was made that if LTF repetition is used outside ITS band, it will be the biggest improvement.
+A further comment was made that if LTF repetition is used outside ITS band, it will be larger improvement.

 A question was asked why there is no NTB negotiation for ITS band in the ranging process.
 The editor answered that parameter negotiation can be done in management frames in higher layer.
 Two frames exchanges are needed before measurement.
 A following comment was made that since 11bd doesn’t use encryption and decryption, then we will have to enable it just for security ranging.

-A comment was made that since Passive Ranging is not defined in 11az, then we have to define this as a ranging variant in 11az.
-The presenter confirmed that we will have to define it in 11az and the negotiation procedure before the measurements if Passive Ranging is adopted for NGV ranging.
+A comment was made that since Passive NTB Ranging is not defined in 11az, then we have to define this as a ranging variant.
+The presenter confirmed that we will have to define it and the negotiation procedure before the measurements if Passive NTB Ranging is adopted for NGV.

 A comment was made that NTB ranging is not just one TXOP, you need two TXOPs for negotiation, and possibly two more TXOPs due to delayed feedback.
-The presenter answered that one TXOP for NTB ranging conclusion assumes no delay and it also excludes negotiations.
+The presenter answered that one TXOP for NTB ranging in the presentation only considers the measurement exchange with an immediate LMR feedback for low latency in the highly dynamic vehicular environment, but no negotiation or non-immediate LMR feedback.

 Straw Poll for 11-20/1728r2, 802-11bd-NGV-Ranging-Status-and-Types, Stephan Sand (DLR)